-- 16. In order to maintain a pedestrian-friendly environment, off-street parking facilities in Community Hubs shall have minimal (if any) direct frontage along a public street, especially along main thoroughfares and important corridors, and large surface parking areas shall not be located between the front of the building and the street. - 17.
-Council will encourage, and may permit, at its discretion, alternative methods to provide some or all required parking for new uses in Community Hubs, such as parking on another site within reasonable walking distance or shared parking agreements between owners of neighbouring or nearby properties. - 18.
-Council may, at its discretion, permit a reduction in, or exemption from, off-street parking requirements in Community Hubs, especially where such a reduction or exemption would facilitate the adaptive re-use of buildings and structures, which may include the establishment of a parking exemption agreement pursuant to Section 40 of the Planning Act. - 19.
-The implementing Zoning By-law may define and delineate areas in Community Hubs within which off-street parking requirements will be reduced or waived through a parking exemption agreement. - 20.
-New development and redevelopment in Community Hubs will be encouraged to provide bicycle parking and storage facilities. - 21.
+- 16. Off-street parking facilities in Community Hubs shall have little to no direct frontage along any public street, and no development whose design incorporates large tracts of surface parking between a building face and the street shall be permitted in a Community Hub. - 17.
+The Township will encourage, and may permit, alternative methods to provide some or all required parking for new uses in Community Hubs, such as parking on another site within reasonable walking distance or shared parking agreements between owners of neighbouring or nearby properties. - 18.
+The Township may permit a reduction in, or exemption from, off-street parking requirements in Community Hubs, especially where such a reduction or exemption would facilitate the adaptive re-use of buildings and structures, which may include the establishment of a parking exemption agreement pursuant to Section 40 of the Planning Act. - 19.
+With respect to off-street parking, the implementing Zoning By-law: - (a) may define and delineate areas in Community Hubs within which minimum parking requirements will be reduced or waived through a parking exemption agreement and the payment of cash in lieu; and - (b) may define and delineate areas in Community Hubs within which the entering into of a parking exemption agreement and the payment of cash in lieu of providing parking will be required. - 20.
+An area defined and delineated in the implementing Zoning By-law under Policy No. 2.2.1.19 above may encompass the entirety of a Community Hub or any portion or portions thereof. - 21.
+New development and redevelopment in Community Hubs will be encouraged to provide bicycle parking and storage facilities. - 22.
 Loading facilities and curb-side pick-up points in Community Hubs should be located offstreet or at the rear of buildings so as not to impede traffic along main thoroughfares.